-Indonesian newborn dies after rejection from 10 hospitalsFebruary 18th, 2013 in Other /
+Indonesian newborn dies after rejection from 10 hospitalsFebruary 18, 2013 in Medicine & Health / Other

 A one-week-old baby in Indonesia has died from respiratory complications after being turned away from 10 hospitals, her street vendor father said Monday, adding he could not pay what some demanded.